FlowFuse/website/src/blog/2024/04/using-webhook-with-node-red.md

 !["Screenshot Displaying the flow of server 3"](./images/using-webhook-with-node-red-server-3-instance.png "Screenshot Displaying the flow of scheduled maintenance table"){data-zoomable}

-- With your flow updated to include the above, click the "Deploy" button in the top-right of the Node-RED Editor.
+- With your flow updated to include the above, click the "Deploy" button in the top-right corner of the Node-RED Editor in each Node-RED instance.
-- Locate the 'Open Dashboard' button at the top-right corner of the Dashboard 2.0 sidebar and click on it to navigate to the dashboard.
+- In server 3 (Maintenance scheduling system), Locate the 'Open Dashboard' button at the top-right corner of the Dashboard 2.0 sidebar and click on it to navigate to the dashboard.

 !["Screenshot Displaying the flow of scheduled maintenance table"](./images/using-webhook-with-node-red-scheduled-maintenance-table-dashboard-view.gif "Screenshot Displaying the flow of scheduled maintenance table"){data-zoomable}